 BANK EXAM SYLLABUS

 Almost all bank exams include a similar syllabus, which may only vary from prelims to mains.
-However, the bank syllabus is also a bit different for distinctive posts such as PO, Clerk etc. Below your doubts will be cleared regarding the bank exam syllabus 2022:
+However, the bank syllabus is also a bit different for distinctive posts such as PO, Clerk etc.

 Bank PO Prelims Syllabus